-The PISCO program also conducts larval fish recruitment monitoring by sampling artificial 1113 settlement substrates called Standard Monitoring Units for Recruitment of Fishes (SMURFs).
-1114 Similar to the SCUBA surveys, SMURF surveys are conducted by multiple universities using 1115 standardized protocols.
-We examined data collected by the UCSB and UCSC campuses in 1116 southern and central California.
-Surveys by UCSB were conducted between 2000 and 2018 1117 and by UCSC between 1999 and 2016.
-Juvenile copper rockfish are difficult to distinguish 1118 from juvenile gopher rockfish (Sebastes carnatus) and the data from UCSB combines counts 1119 of these species into a complex.
-For this reason, we determined this data to be inappropriate 1120 for construction of a copper rockfish recruitment index to be used within the assessment.
-1121 While data from UCSC reports distinct counts of copper and gopher rockfish, the concern 1122 remains that the copper rockfish counts may not be accurate due to this morphological 1123 identification difficulty.
-Additionally, collections of copper rockfish in this data set were very 1124 sparse with many years seeing none.
+The PISCO program also conducts larval fish recruitment monitoring by sampling artificial settlement substrates called Standard Monitoring Units for Recruitment of Fishes (SMURFs).
+Similar to the SCUBA surveys, SMURF surveys are conducted by multiple universities using standardized protocols.
+We examined data collected by the UCSB and UCSC campuses in southern and central California.
+Surveys by UCSB were conducted between 2000 and 2018 and by UCSC between 1999 and 2016.
+Juvenile copper rockfish are difficult to distinguish from juvenile gopher rockfish (Sebastes carnatus) and the data from UCSB combines counts of these species into a complex.
+For this reason, we determined this data to be inappropriate for construction of a copper rockfish recruitment index to be used within the assessment.
+While data from UCSC reports distinct counts of copper and gopher rockfish, the concern remains that the copper rockfish counts may not be accurate due to this morphological identification difficulty.
+Additionally, collections of copper rockfish in this data set were very sparse with many years seeing none.
 However, an extremely high number were recorded for 2016.
-1126 the low proportion of copper rockfish detections on PISCO surveys, we did not dedicate time to analysis of Reef Check survey data for the purpose of abundance index development.